 Sylvia received a Bachelor’s of Business Administration with a major in Accounting from Temple University, and a Master’s Degree in Counseling Psychology from Rosemont College.

-Walter is co-founder, Chief Executive Officer and Chairman of the Board of Actua (formerly ICG and Internet Capital Group).
+Walter is a Managing Partner at Seminal Capital Partners.
+Prior to this, he was co-founder, Chief Executive Officer and Chairman of the Board of Actua (formerly ICG and Internet Capital Group).
 Walter founded Internet Capital Group in 1996 and took it public in 1999.
-Prior to that he was Vice President of acquisitions for Safeguard Scientifics, Inc., where he led many of Safeguard’s investments through the mid-1990s, including Diamond Technology, ChromoVision and Video Server.
+Before that, he was Vice President of acquisitions for Safeguard Scientifics, Inc., where he led many of Safeguard’s investments through the mid-1990s, including Diamond Technology, ChromoVision and Video Server.
 He also was responsible for developing and executing Safeguard’s multimedia and Internet investment strategies.

 Before Safeguard, Walter was President and co-founder of Centralized Management Systems, Inc., a medical supply company, which he sold in 1987.
 Previously, he spent three years at CoreStates in the commercial lending group.